 - On first reference, include the person’s full legal name, title, company or organization, where the company is based, and a link to its website.

-- On second reference, say “he said” or “she said,” or use the person’s last name.
+- On second reference, say “he said” or “she said” or “they said” or use the person’s last name.
 If it’s been more than three paragraphs since they were quoted last, also include the company name.

 - Use the verbs “said,” “told,” and “added.”
-Mostly — “said.”
+Mostly just use “said.”
 Other verbs carry emotional connotations.
 Avoid them at all costs.

 - With each quote, include its source and a link when appropriate.

-- The best way to get quotes is to contact the source directly, either in person, by phone, by Skype, by email, via chat, or through an in-world meeting.
+- The best way to get quotes is to contact the source directly, either in person, by phone, by Zoom, by Skype, by email, via chat, or through an in-world meeting.

 - When contacting people, if you have been assigned the story by Hypergrid Business, you can tell people that you are writing for us.
 Feel free to refer them to your editor for confirmation.